Wolfy42/EOF-JPA-CompatibilityLayer/README.md

 An extended unsynchronized JPA-EntityManager has exactly the same behaviour as an EOF-EditingContext.
 Most of the examples of JPA in the web are working completely different to EOF because they are using a synchronized EntityManager.

+The key to the possibility of a compatibility layer between EOF and JPA is the Unsynchronized-EntityManager-Feature.
+Without this it would not be possible or very complicated to simulate the exact same behaviour!

 The basic difference is:
 * synchronized EntityManager: Every EntityManager is backed by a Database-Transaction and therefore needs a very short lifetime.
 The problem is that with this feature you have to consider detached entities or how to properly reattach entities every time your UseCase is longer (e.g. a Wizard or the Session.DefaultEditingContext)
     * The DB-Transaction starts on the creation of the EntityManager